Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 • Infection of a child with the help of care items, water, hands due to violation of hygiene rules.

-Pathologists call. the following triggers:
+Pathologists call. the following pathogens:

 • gonococcus;